 When my operation was finished, the anaesthetist turned off the anaesthetic medicine so I could wake up.
-A nurse looked after me in the recovery room until my parents could be with me.
-I felt a tiny bit sore at first.
+A nurse looked after me in the recovery room until my mum could be with me.

+I felt a bit sore and sick at first.
 The nurse gave me some medicine straight away, and soon I felt better.